 The apostle Paul gave us more insight into the riches of God’s grace and the depth of his love than any other New Testament writer.
 But the following verse makes it clear that Paul also presented a well balanced message.

 So be on your guard!
 Remember that for three years I never stopped warning each of you night and day with tears.
 (Acts 20:31 NIV)

 This verse reveals that Paul actually focused more on cautioning and warning people than he did on assuring them that everything was just fine.
 He continues this approach in the following verse.

 For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, (2 Tim 4:3 ESV)

 Sound teaching means teaching that is healthy and free from defect.
 This verse says that healthy teaching must be endured; it often confronts and challenges us in ways that are not comfortable, yet are vital to our spiritual welfare.
 Paul warned that there will be a time when people will insist on hearing only what they want to hear, and it seems there will be no shortage of teachers to scratch that itch.

 A church can be consistently accurate in what it is teaching but still fail to have healthy teaching.
-If the teaching focuses primarily on the positive but rarely, if ever, addresses the dangers, the cautions, and the warnings that are presented throughout the scriptures, then that teaching is not sound.
-The imbalance of only focusing on the positive is not a healthy representation of the truth.
-So while the parts may be accurate, the whole is defective and unsound.
+If the teaching focuses primarily on the positive, but rarely, addresses the dangers, the cautions, and the warnings that are presented throughout the scriptures, then that teaching is not sound.
+The imbalance of only focusing on the positive is not a true representation of the truth.
+So while the parts may be accurate, the whole is defective and misleading.